ch-andreatti/ch-andreatti/README.md

 - 📍 I'm from **Brazil**

-- 🤖 Future **Mechatronic Engineer**
+- 🤖 **Mechatronic Engineer**

 - 🎲 I'm currently studying **Data Science**

 - 🚀 I’m currently working in my portofolio

 - 🌎 I'm looking to collaborate and share a little of my knowledge with my projects

-- 📫 How to reach me **caio.hda@gmail.com**

 <br>